HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-9

-Catmints are attractive foliage and are long-lasting blooms in your garden for many years.
+Catmints have attractive foliage and are long-lasting blooms.
+They thrive for many years and look pretty.

 51. Delphinium